araobp/nlan/README.md

 - etcd and gRPC are not suitable for this project.
 - I am going to use [tega](https://github.com/araobp/tega) to simplify the architecture, taking an event-driven/model-driven approach.
 - protobuf as a schema lang.
+- NLAN agents are written in Golang, whereas other components may be written in Python etc.

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)